ThilinaTLM/OpenPyXL-Scripts/01-split-row-into-rows/README.md

 ```

 # Advanced Configuration
 There is a section called `Configurations` in the `main.py`.
-You can change some
-advanced things by changing those variable values.
+You can have some advanced configuration options by changing values of those variables.git

 **COMMON_PART_ONLY**
 > Line Number 39